MicrosoftEdge/MicrosoftEdge-Documentation/extensions/extensions-for-enterprise/README.md

 ## Windows Information Protection
 Microsoft Edge extensions currently don't honor Windows Information Protection (WIP) settings.
 If an enterprise is concerned about data protection, extensions support should not be enabled for Microsoft Edge.

 To disable extensions for employees, configure Group Policy and Microsoft Intune settings.
-Check out [Available policies for Microsoft Edge](https://technet.microsoft.com/en-us/itpro/microsoft-edge/available-policies) on TechNet for info on what policies to configure.
+For more info on which policies to configure, see [Available policies for Microsoft Edge](https://technet.microsoft.com/en-us/itpro/microsoft-edge/available-policies).

 ## Packaging extensions